 But building those beautiful, bountiful boards we’ve grown accustomed to must be hard, right?
 Well, they’re actually pretty simple—all you need to make them yourself is a little expert guidance.
 Here’s how to build a cheese board like a pro.

 What Equipment Do I Need for a Cheese Board?

-This can be a wooden cheese board specifically for serving cheese.
-It can be a budget-friendly bamboo board—just no stains or cut marks, please!
-It can be a cheese board set, a beautiful plate, a vintage silver tray, a reclaimed slate, or even one of the shelves of your Cheese Grotto.
+You can use a wooden cheese board specifically for serving cheese, or a budget-friendly bamboo charcuterie board—just no stains or cut marks, please!
+You can use a cheese board set, a beautiful plate, a vintage silver tray, a reclaimed slate, or even one of the shelves of your Cheese Grotto.

 Whatever it is, it should roughly fit the number of people you’re serving and the number of cheeses you want to feature.
 More mouths and more cheeses need a bigger board.

 If you have a cheese board with knives included, that’s great.
 Specialized cheese gear like olive forks, wooden or ceramic tasting spoons, and offset or cutout knives for neatly cutting soft cheeses all come in handy when it comes to staging and serving.
 But you can make do with what you have if need be: a paring knife, a butter spreader, a teaspoon, and a regular old dinner fork should cover you.

 You can buy gorgeous sets of cheese utensils, from contemporary gold sets to fancy French knives by Opinel and Laguiole—but shopping for cheese knives doesn’t have to be expensive.
 Keep your eye out for cheese-appropriate tools at thrift stores and vintage shops for an eclectic, affordable look that adds character.
 We even sell beautiful hand-carved wooden cheese knives to get you started.